cschladetsch/GPT-Startup-Scripts/GPT-Start-4.md

 ## C++

-When I start input with 'c>', remove all unnecessary whitespace, until you encounter the last newline character.
-Call the input text 'cp'.
-Make new a new file called "includes" text contains the following until the text EOF:
+Make new a new file called "includes" text contains the following:

 #include <stdio.h>
 #include <stdlib.h>